schwid/hugo-schwid/content/posts/regular-expression-matching.md

 It is very easy to transform golang solution to Python by replacing `and` and `or` operations and brackets.

 Performance is 1448ms, that is significantly bigger than Golang or Java.
+Python2 with the same code shows even 1580ms.
+Let's forget about Python...